Please Note: This is Ep. 19

 I sometimes wonder what their reaction might have been if the father had turned out not to be from a respected, affluent, Indian family.
-What if he were a school kid, the same age as me, or not an Indian boy at all, what if he were an English boy or of a religion that was foreign to them, or someone with any kind of background they didn’t approve of?
-Would I even have told them?
+What if he were a school kid, the same age as me, or not an Indian boy at all?
+What if he were an English boy or of a religion that was foreign to them, or someone with any kind of background they disapproved of?
+Would I have even told them at all?
 I don’t know.

 Perhaps a hushed abortion would have been more likely?
-Or would I have been strong enough to deal with all the whispers about me and have the baby on government aid, without my family’s support?
+Or would I have been strong enough to deal with all the whispers about me and bring up the baby on government aid, or at the father’s house, without my family’s support?
 I don’t know.
-Perhaps I could have gone through the pregnancy behind closed doors and given the baby up for adoption then returned to college and picked up my life again where I had left off?… I really don’t know.
+Perhaps I could have gone through the pregnancy behind closed doors and given the baby up for adoption, then returned to college and picked up my life again where I had left off?… I really don’t know.

-I do know, however, how immensely grateful I am for the unfailing support my parents gave me from the moment they were told.
+I do know, however, how immensely grateful I am for the unfailing support my parents gave me from the moment I told them.
 No matter how strained our relationship had been, they really stepped up.

 Now it was Maanav’s turn to tell his parents.
-As that evening had already passed he said he’d do it the next day.
-The next day passed and he couldn’t pluck up the courage.
-The day after that (which was now the 4th) he still couldn’t do it, so finally he told one of his sisters.
+As that evening had already passed, he said he’d do it the next day.
+The next day passed, and he couldn’t pluck up the courage.
+The day after that (which was now the 4th), he still couldn’t face them but finally managed to tell one of his sisters.

-That evening as Maanav and his family all sat for dinner together, I waited at home by the phone, surely he’ll tell them tonight.
-His sister later told me that he just couldn’t do it.
-He announced at dinner that he had something to say but, no matter how much he tried, he just couldn’t get the words out.
+That evening as Maanav and his family all sat for dinner together, I waited at home by the phone.
+Surely he’ll tell them tonight.
+His sister later told me that he couldn’t do it.
+He announced at dinner that he had something to say, but no matter how much Maanav tried, he just couldn’t get the words out.
 His sister got so flustered by his fumbling that she swiftly delivered the news for him, breaking the tension with, “Oh, Maanav and Hiral are having a baby!”